 Interview with Mike Gorski

 MG Fitlife Pro Mike Gorski is a Registered Dietitian and Personal Trainer in Wisconsin.
-His extensive knowledge of physical fitness, friendly demeanor, and emphasis on healthy eating makes him a great asset to our team of PocketSuite Pros.
+His extensive knowledge of physical fitness, friendly demeanor, and emphasis on healthy eating makes him a great asset to our PocketSuite Pro community.
 Mike talks to CEO, Chinwe Onyeagoro and Managing Editor, Sean Litteljohn about what inspires him and how Bratwursts can fit into a sensible diet.

 What are your best tips for aspiring trainers?